bootchk/qtGestureFramework/README.md

 Includes
 ========

 The main class GestureAble, a mixin for QGraphicsView that hides the details of subscribing to gestures and handling gesture events.
+A class PinchGesturable that defines an app's handlers for state changes of pinch gestures.

 A custom gesture and recognizer simulating a two-finger pinch from the mouse.
 The pinch gesture is important to recognize since many laptop trackpads recognize it.